 See more pictures of Clatsop Spit here:

 The ship's hull was not severely damaged, but a salvage operation had to wait several weeks for favorable conditions, and the ship became deeply embedded in the sand.
 The ship was sold for scrap, and what wasn’t taken was left to rot away and rust on the beach.
+Today, the shifting sands of Clatsop Spit repeatedly bury and uncover the remains of the wreck.
 Read more here and here.
 Click here to download the CoastView app and explore the Clatsop Spit.